 Early voting at most Johnston polling locations was light this morning, with a quicker pace at the voting booths in Ward 1, where three Democratic candidates are vying for the seat currently held by Eileen Fuoco.

-Click here for more info about today's primary in Johnston, including how to find your polling place.
+in Johnston, including how to find your polling place.

 The three candidates in the Ward 1 race — Fuoco, Edward Cardillo, and Paul Crowell — were splitting time between the two locations.

 During an interview at Pell this morning, Fuoco said she was confident of a victory.

 "I've got a strong turnout — I think the majority of the people will support me," Fuoco explained.
 "People recognize me, they know who I am, and they know I've been doing a good job for the last 19 months being their councilwoman."

 The first-term councilor also noted the support from other Democratic office-holders, including Mayor Joseph Polisena, Council Vice President Stephanie Manzi, and School Committee member Robert LaFazia, who were all at Pell promoting Fuoco's candidacy.

 "I've got 100 percent support behind me from these elected officials," fuoco said.